 You’ll only need about 15 minutes to cook the nuts.
 That’s it!
 Simply place the baking sheet with the glazed nuts into your oven.

 As the nuts roast, watch them carefully and stir them every 3-5 minutes.
 Due to the natural sugars in the glaze, they’re very easy to stick and burn.
 Once the nuts have fully candied (usually within 15 minutes) they’ll appear caramelized with a nice golden-brown color.
 At this point, remove the candied nuts from the oven and continue to stir them occasionally as they cool.

 The Versatility of Candied Nuts

-Our wholesome and sweet honey-glazed candied nuts recipe makes six 1/4-cup sized servings at about 200 calories each.
+Our wholesome and sweet honey-glazed candied nuts recipe makes about six 1/4-cup sized servings.
 In addition to making tasty salad toppers, the candied nuts themselves are a sweet and savory standalone snack.

 SHOW US YOUR WORK

 That Salad Lady wants to see all your great work.
 If you enjoy our wholesome and sweet honey-glazed candied nuts, which we are sure you will, drop a comment below and tag pics on Instagram with @thatsaladlady, #thatsaladlady and #buildyourbowl.
 If you love it, pin it on Pinterest and share it on Facebook and Twitter using #thatsaladlady.